odenas/indexed_ms/README.md

 Usage
 ------------

 In this tutorial we will show how to build the matching statistics array of a query `q1.txt` with respect to a text `index.txt` using multiple threads, and how to run range-max and range-sum queries on a matching statistics array.

-The index and query files I will for the examples are
+The index and query files are the following:
 ```
-(myenv) user@laptop:fast_ms$ cat examples/tutorial_files/input.txt
+$ cat ./fast_ms/examples/tutorial_files/input.txt
 bebbeabcaecdbddddaccdeacdebeeeaedbebdacecbdceaebbbbabcbacebabecdcebbaabdddaebbedbaccbdbadcaccdcdbeadabcbebddcdacdbeedcabbdcacdae
-(myenv) user@laptop:fast_ms$ cat examples/tutorial_files/q1.txt
+$ cat ./fast_ms/examples/tutorial_files/q1.txt
 abbabaaabbaa
 ```
 We will copy them to this directory for convenience
 ```
+$ cd ./fast_ms
-(myenv) user@laptop:fast_ms$ cp examples/tutorial_files/*.txt .
+$ cp examples/tutorial_files/*.txt .
-(myenv) user@laptop:fast_ms$ ls *txt
+$ ls *.txt
 index.txt  q1.txt
 ```

-The matching statistics algorithm relies on the suffix tree of the forward and backward index file.
-Since this file is fixed, it makes sense to build this once and store it to disk.
+The matching statistics algorithm uses the suffix tree topology of the forward and backward text.
+Such data structures should of course be build just once and stored to disk:
 ```
-(myenv) user@laptop:fast_ms$ bin/dump_cst.x -s_path index.txt
+$ bin/dump_cst.x -s_path index.txt
- * loadding index string  from index.txt
+ * loading index string  from index.txt
  * building the CST of length 129 DONE (0seconds)
  * dumping the CST to index.txt.fwd.stree DONE (0seconds)
  * loadding index string  from index.txt
  * building the CST of length 129 DONE (0seconds)
  * dumping the CST to index.txt.rev.stree DONE (0seconds)
 malloc_count ### exiting, total: 33,375,722, peak: 8,010,898, current: 0
-(myenv) user@laptop:fast_ms$ ls *stree
+$ ls *.stree
 index.txt.fwd.stree  index.txt.rev.stree
 ```
-another optional partial index that can speed up matching statistics is the maxrep vector containing a list of nodes that maximal repeats.
+another optional partial index that can speed up matching statistics is the maximal repeat vector, which contains a list of nodes of the suffix tree topology that are maximal repeats:
 ```
-(myenv) user@laptop:fast_ms$ bin/dump_maxrep.x -s_path index.txt -load_cst 1
+$ bin/dump_maxrep.x -s_path index.txt -load_cst 1
  * loading the CST from index.txt.rev.stree DONE (0 seconds)
  * computing MAXREP DONE (0 milliseconds)
  * dumping MAXREP to index.txt.rev.maxrep DONE (0 seconds)
 malloc_count ### exiting, total: 22,407, peak: 12,444, current: 0
-(myenv) user@laptop:fast_ms$ ls *maxrep
+$ ls *.maxrep
 index.txt.rev.maxrep
 ```

-The flag `-load_cst 1` tells the program to load the CST file generated above.
-The name of the output file suggests that we used the suffix tree of the reverse index.
+The flag `-load_cst 1` tells the program to load the `.cst` file generated above.
+The name of the output file indicates that we used the suffix tree topology of the reverse index.
 Now we are ready to build the matching statistics type, for example,

 ```
 (myenv) user@laptop:fast_ms$ bin/matching_stats_parallel.x -s_path index.txt -t_path q1.txt -load_cst 1 -load_maxrep 1 -lazy_wl 1 -nthreads 4